MicrosoftDocs/mesh-docs/mesh/Setup/Content/guest-access.md

 # Invite guest attendees to Mesh events

 > [!NOTE]
-> **Guest access is currently limited to Mesh Technology Adoption Program (Mesh TAP) customers.** The capability is rolling out to broader audiences starting in November 2024, in accordance with the **[Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?msockid=36ab16f6af646d611d69025aaede6c56&filters=&searchterms=guest%2Caccess)**, Feature ID: 413713
+> **Guest access is currently limited to Mesh Technology Adoption Program (Mesh TAP) customers.** The capability is rolling out to broader audiences starting in November 2024, in accordance with the **[Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?msockid=36ab16f6af646d611d69025aaede6c56&filters=&searchterms=guest%2Caccess)**.
 Mesh events allow for even better collaboration for more people by supporting guest user attendees into the Mesh PC app.
 Event organizers can invite guest users outside their organization, providing an opportunity for broader collaboration and networking in Mesh events.
 Guests can sign in to the Mesh app to join events, participate in discussions, and experience the same interactive features as internal users, all while maintaining secure access control.
 Guest user creation follows the existing process for tenant guest user creation (outside of Mesh).

 - Admins (Global Admins, User Admins, Guest Inviters) add Guests via the Microsoft Admin Center

 - Guests need licenses (any Teams Premium prerequisite + Teams Premium or Mesh Trial)

-- Guests log in securely and enter a deep join link in the Mesh app
+- Guests log in securely and enter the Event link in the Mesh app

 - To successfully join an event, a base tenant user must join before Guest